 Paul Revere Williams House

-By the time he was 25 years old, Williams had met and married his wife, Della Mae Givens.
-They lived with Williams’ foster mother until purchasing their own home at 1271 West 35th Street, a modest house in the West Adams area of South Los Angeles.
-The neighborhood was home to a large Black community, in large part because it was free of the racial covenants which blanketed Los Angeles at the time.
+By the time he was 25 years old, Paul Revere Williams had met and married his wife, Della Mae Givens.
+In 1921, after living with Williams’ foster mother, Paul Revere and Della Williams had saved enough money to purchase their own home on East 35th Street in the West Adams neighborhood.
+The neighborhood was home to a large Black community, in large part because it was free of the restrictive covenants that blanketed most of Los Angeles west of Main Street.

 In Williams’ 1937 essay, “I Am a Negro,” he wrote: